DUSTED MAGAZINE

 Meanwhile Chocolate Industries birthed the Anticon collective whose whoosh-jitter-click-hop is a nice idea but is much better on paper than on record.
 While their complex and offbeat (or beatless) production is pleasantly innovative, much of Anticon’s highbrow lyrics and bland flow result in a soulless music that is hip-hop in name only.

-With so many near misses, it seemed inevitable that eventually someone would really nail the IDM/hip-hop genre mesh, and with his self-titled debut EP San Francisco’s Goldchains (aka Topher Lafata) has done it masterfully.
-Gold Chains (released on Kit Clayton’s Orthlorng Musork) has all of the sass, gloating, and thuggery of a classic rap album, as well as dynamic and epic production that is surprisingly melodic.
-Lafata’s raspy Mike D-esque flow is quick and hard, and although his inflections sometimes lapse toward the uncomfortable region of rap-core these moments are rare and usually covered up nicely by Lafata’s electronic manipulations.
+With so many near misses, inevitably someone would finally really nail the IDM/hip-hop genre mesh, and with his self-titled debut EP San Francisco’s Goldchains (a.k.a.
+Topher Lafata) has done it masterfully.
+Gold Chains (released on Kit Clayton’s Orthlorng Musork) has all of the sass, gloating and thuggery of a classic rap album, as well as dynamic and epic production that is surprisingly melodic.
+Lafata’s raspy Mike D-esque flow is quick and hard, and although his inflections sometimes lapse toward the uncomfortable region of rap-core, these moments are rare and usually covered up nicely by Lafata’s electronic manipulations.

 By Sam Hunt